Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem: Introduction

 This paper investigates the novel application of GNNs for the ONTS problem.
 More specifically, we consider two research questions: \begin{itemize} \item Can a graph neural network learn the structure of the ONTS problem? \item Is a GNN-based heuristic effective (fast and accurate) for the ONTS problem? \end{itemize} To address these two questions, we propose two sets of experiments.
 First, we train GNNs to predict the feasibility and optimality of candidate solutions given an instance of the problem.
-In the second set of experiments, we train GNNs to generate candidate solutions given problem instances and use the resulting models to build matheuristics~\cite{boschetti_matheuristics_2022}.
-Our results indicate that: the proposed GNN can learn the feasibility and optimality of candidate solutions, even when given instances larger (and harder) than those seen during training.
-Furthermore, GNN-based matheuristics effectively provide high-quality solutions for large problems, overcoming the MILP solver (SCIP) both in the time to generate feasible solutions and the quality of the solutions found during limited time.
-In summary, the main contributions of this paper are as follows: \begin{itemize} \item The introduction of SatGNN, a pioneering GNN architecture suitable to the ONTS problem; \item A showcase of SatGNN's impressive performance in accurately classifying feasibility, predicting optimality, and generating effective heuristic solutions; \item A demonstration of GNN's robust generalization abilities for optimization problems, particularly when dealing with larger ONTS instances; \item An implication of the potential for a transformative impact on complex space mission scheduling. \end{itemize}
+In the second set of experiments, we train GNNs to generate candidate solutions given problem instances and use the resulting models to build matheuristics~\citep{boschetti_matheuristics_2022}.
+Our results indicate that the proposed GNN can learn the feasibility and optimality of candidate solutions, even when given instances that are larger (and harder) than those seen during training.
+Furthermore, GNN-based matheuristics effectively provide high-quality solutions for large problems, overcoming the MILP solver (SCIP) both in the time to generate feasible solutions and the quality of the solutions found within limited time.